abi/screenshot-to-code/README.md

 ## 🙋‍♂️ FAQs

 - **I'm running into an error when setting up the backend.
 How can I fix it?** [Try this](https://github.com/abi/screenshot-to-code/issues/3#issuecomment-1814777959).
 If that still doesn't work, open an issue.
 - **How do I get an OpenAI API key that has the GPT4 Vision model available?** Create an OpenAI account.
 And then, you need to buy at least $1 worth of credit on the [Billing dashboard](https://platform.openai.com/account/billing/overview).
+Also, see [OpenAI docs](https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4).
 - **How can I provide feedback?** For feedback, feature requests and bug reports, open an issue or ping me on [Twitter](https://twitter.com/_abi_).

 ## 📚 Examples